ShaonakDayal/Swag-filter-using-OpenCV/README.md

 # Swag-filter-using-OpenCV
-This is just a fun program which adds a moustache underneath your nose and a thug life glasses on your eyes
+This is just a fun program which adds a moustache underneath your nose and a thug life glasses on your eyes Have Fun!